gvalvano/idas/README.md

 If you intend to use this code, please cite me :)

-For any bug, typo, or other problem you can sand me a message.
+For any errors, typos or code improvement, please send me a message.
+You can find my email address in one of my pubblications.
-Click <a href="https://gitlab.com/gabriele_valvano">here</a> to get to my profile on GitLab.
+You can click <a href="https://gitlab.com/gabriele_valvano">here</a> to get to my profile on GitLab.